-A person who claims that government welfare assistance creates dependency is probably
+A person who claims that government welfare assistance creates dependency is probably c. a conservative.

-- a. a liberal.

-- b. a radical on the left.
+- a. a liberal. - b. a radical on the left.

-- c. a conservative.

-- d. unconcerned with politics.
+d. unconcerned with politics.

 Consider This: Conservatives claim expanding government welfare programs can make poverty worse by fostering dependency.
-L.O.
-2.6 Analyze economic inequality from various positions on the political spectrum.
+L.O.2.6 Analyze economic inequality from various positions on the political spectrum.

-Learning Objective: L.O.
-2.6 Analyze economic inequality from various positions on the political spectrum.
+Learning Objective: L.O.2.6 Analyze economic inequality from various positions on the political spectrum.

-As of 2010, the typical "welfare family" received about how much assistance each month?
+- As of 2013, the typical "welfare family" received about how much assistance each month?

-- a. \$400
+- a. \$375

-- b. \$800
+- b. \$775

-- c. \$1.000
+- c. \$1,000

 - d. \$1,200

+- (Answer: a)

-Consider This: In 2010, public assistance benefits were small and provided people little help in improving their lives.
-L.O.
-2.6 Analyze economic inequality from various positions on the political spectrum.
+Consider This: Public assistance benefits are small and provide people little help in improving their lives.
+L.O.2.6 Analyze economic inequality from various positions on the political spectrum.

-Learning Objective: L.O.
-2.6 Analyze economic inequality from various positions on the political spectrum.
+Learning Objective: L.O.2.6 Analyze economic inequality from various positions on the political spectrum.